akeneo/pim-api-docs/content/beta/asset-manager/transformations-focus.md

 In one single transformation, you can define one or several operations.

+In the case you have several operations for the same asset family, note that they will be performed in the same order than they are defined in the `operations` array.
+So be sure to choose the right order for what you wish to accomplish.

 ::: warning
 Defining the same operation type twice in the same transformation is forbidden as it would totally make no sense.
 :::